MNiMORPH/LSDTT-Guide/README.md

 Try opening this .bil in GIS to see how your terraces look.

+You should now have both LSDTT and the Terraces driver successfully installed.
+For more detailed instructions and troubleshooting, see links below.

 # LSDTT Official Installation instructions:
 The steps above were adapted from the installation guides below.